typedpath/cloudformation2kotlin/cloudformation2kotlinsamples/tests/src/test/kotlin/com/typedpath/awscloudformation/test/serverless/typesafebackendapi/readme.md

 __generic__ meaning that the example will work with any object model defined with the same conventions as the model used in this example (defined in com.typedpath.testdomain.Sample.kt).  i.e all data is nested.

-__typesafe__ meaining that objects cant be saved with the wrong types or field names.
+__typesafe__ meaning that objects cant be saved or loaded with the wrong types or field names.

 The service is wrapped on the client side with __com.typedpath.awscloudformation.test.serverless.typesafebackendapi.Saver__ which is used like this: